pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/testing/property-testing.md

 ---
-title_tag: Property Testing of Pulumi Programs
+title_tag: "Using Pulumi: Property Testing for Pulumi Programs"
+meta_desc: "Guide to property testing of Pulumi programs with Policy as Code (CrossGuard)."
 title: Property testing
-meta_desc: "Guide to property testing of Pulumi programs with Policy as Code (CrossGuard)."
+h1: Property testing for Pulumi programs
 weight: 2
 menu:
   usingpulumi: